vizui/designpatterns/docs/patterns/filters.md

 Users need filter a collection of items or search results to find items of interest.

 #### Description
-Filters provide a set of controls to reduce items in a collection based on characteristics or attributes that a user is targeting.
-For example, filtering a collection of items by date or by tag.
+Filters provide a set of controls to reduce items in a collection based on attributes the user is interested in (e.g., filtering items by creation date).

 Filters can provide the following functionality: